Hello! My name is Adam and I am a wedding photographer who has been shooting in Zakopane and the Tatra Mountains for years.

 Because photos are the only thing that stays with you for a lifetime.

 Flowers will wither, the dress will go into the closet, the cake will be eaten.
-But the photos – the good, real ones – will come back to you for years to come.
+But the photos – the good, real ones – will come back to you for years.

 They are the ones that will remind you:

-• As the wind blew the dress against the backdrop of the Tatra Mountains,
+how the wind blew your gown against the backdrop of the Tatra Mountains,

-• How you held hands on the way to church,
+how you held hands on the way to the church,

-• How you danced, as if the world outside the room did not exist.
+how you danced as if the world outside the hall didn’t exist.

 Is it worth choosing me?